 |Similar Occupations||Firefighters, Police and Detectives, Registered Nurses, Physician Assistants|

 Education and Training

 The emergency medical technician (EMT) field has three levels with the third level being EMT-Paramedic.
-You must complete at least the first level, EMT-Basic, and the EMT-Paramedic level to become a paramedic.
+You must complete at least the first level, EMT-Basic, the second level, EMT-Advanced, and the EMT-Paramedic level to become a paramedic.
 With field training hours and a semester of courses, it can take you up to one year to complete an EMT-Basic program.
-You can complete the second level, EMT-Intermediate, which takes an additional 350 hours of education and training, but it is not a necessary requirement to become a paramedic.

 EMT-Paramedic training is typically done through an associate's degree program at a technical or community college.
 This level of training covers advanced medical skills, anatomy, and clinical work.
 You will usually also complete field training.
 Programs typically require an average of about 1,000-1,200 hours and takes two years to complete.
 Training at this level is based upon the National Highway Traffic Safety Administration's National Standard Curriculum for Paramedics.